lambdista/money/README.md

 ```

 That is, in order to create a `Money` object you need a `Currency`.

-If you intend to use a different currency then define your own implicit `Numeric[Money]`, e.g.:
+If you intend to use a different currency you can define your own implicit `Numeric[Money]`, e.g.:

 ```scala
 implicit def numericMoney(implicit converter: Converter) = new NumericMoney(EUR)